MCCAA Logo

 1.

 When complaining to a trader you may do this in person, over the phone or in writing.
 If you complained in person or over the phone and don’t agree with the trader’s reply, you should follow up with a complaint in writing.
-Make sure that you send such notification to the trader through registered mail within 2 months from the date on which you detected the lack of conformity in the good in question.
+Make sure that you send such notification to the trader in writing within 2 months from the date on which you detected the lack of conformity in the good in question.

 This notification can be done by sending a letter or an email to the trader, or by sending messages including through chats on social media provided by the trader.
 Make sure to keep a copy of the notification sent.